More details for doctors about the stages of the MTI process

 We strive to contact all of the successful candidates early enough so that they are ready to start work between July to September (or later if specified by the hospital or the UKVI and visa availability).

 If you do not receive any communication from the MTI office before the end of September 2021, you should consider your application unsuccessful and consider applying next year.

 Your colleague has received communication from the MTI office and you haven’t.

 If you know someone who applied for the MTI has been contacted by us earlier, it does not necessarily mean you were unsuccessful.
 We will be in touch with you at the most appropriate and feasible time.

 If you have not heard from us after knowing your application was successful.

-Therefore, if you have not heard from us, it may be that your application was sent to the hospital but we have not heard back about their decision yet.
+Therefore, if you have not heard from us, it may be that your application has been sent to a hospital, and we are awaiting their decision.

 A delay may also occur if a hospital decided to withdraw the placement offer for any reason.
 In this case, we will attempt to place you somewhere else.